 Highways & Environment

-The committee of Pirbright Parish Council reviews and assesses all relevant matters relating to highways, byways, commons and other open spaces within Pirbright in order to protect the community and enhance its environment.
+The Highways & Environment Committee of Pirbright Parish Council reviews and assesses all relevant matters relating to highways, byways, commons and other open spaces within Pirbright in order to protect the community and enhance its environment.

 Water courses and flooding